Guide to Photography Seller’s Permits & Sales Taxes

 As professional photographer, or amateur turning pro, one of the first questions that may come to your mind is probably: do I need a sellers permit?
-If you’re a wedding photographer in California, the unfortunate answer is … yes.
+If you’re a photographer in most US states, the unfortunate answer is … yes.

 So how much tax do we need to pay?